About

 • Postgraduate Diploma in Women’s Leadership – Coady Institute and Canadian Women’s Foundation

-• Postgraduate Diploma in Institutional Administration – Concordia University
+• Graduate Degree in Institutional Administration – Concordia University

 • Bachelor of Arts (BA) in Psychology – Concordia University